PierrunoYT/discord-music-bot/README.md

 cp .env.example .env
 ```

-5. Edit the `.env` file with your Discord bot token and Spotify credentials
+5. Edit the `.env` file with your Discord bot token, Spotify credentials, and Genius token

 ## Commands